Iran to reduce commitments to nuclear deal amid US pressure, military moves

 "The other shoe that was always going to drop is that the Iranians were going to react," Rome said.
 While Tehran has a range of actions it can take as it tweaks its adherence to the deal, Rome and others said they expect Iran to carefully calibrate its course.
 "There are extremely provocative actions they could take, but we think they'll choose something moderate," Rome said.

+Mark Dubowitz, CEO of Foundation for Defense of Democracies, and an advocate for tough measures against Tehran, said, "The regime in Iran remains committed to nuclear weapons capability."

+"Any Iranian move to expand their nuclear program should be met with the most severe sanctions -- and an unambiguous warning from Washington that all other instruments of American power are available to stop the ayatollahs' atomic drive," he said.

-The announcement is expected as the US has ratcheted up tensions by moving a carrier strike group and B-52 bombers to the Strait of Hormuz after the Pentagon said "specific and credible" intelligence suggested Iranian forces were targeting US troops in Syria, Iraq and at sea.
+Iran's announcement is expected as the US moves a carrier strike group and B-52 bombers to the Strait of Hormuz after the Pentagon said "specific and credible" intelligence suggested Iranian forces were targeting US troops in Syria, Iraq and at sea.

 Surprise visit